v112263/it-autonomos-spain/_includes/en/04-knowledge-base/02-tax-reporting/tax_audits.md

 The statute of limitations for tax audits is 4 years.

-The more you deduct from taxes, the higher the theoretical likelihood of being audited (I have heard this, but I don't know how true it is).
+There is a popular belief that the more you deduct from taxes, the higher the theoretical likelihood of a tax audit for you.
+However, according to information from gestors, there is no such correlation.
+There are many autónomos who deduct almost nothing, but the tax authorities audit them, and there are those who deduct a lot, but have not been audited.